-While good communication seems easier to achieve, it can create lot of issues on the project.
+While good communication seems easier to achieve, it can create a lot of issues on the project.

-Communication is a two way street.
-Open and honest communication from top-down will ensure the same bottom-up.
-Which means to say that when project manager communicates decisions and information transparently with the team, team members feels comfortable about opening up with the manager about their concerns, issues and even provide constructive suggestions.
+Communication is a two-way street.
+Open and honest communication from the top-down will ensure the same bottom-up.
+This means to say that when the project manager communicates decisions and information transparently with the team, team members feel comfortable about opening up with the manager about their concerns, issues and even provide constructive suggestions.
 Open communication practice builds mutual trust amongst team members.

 To practice active listening the listener should overcome the urge to ‘waiting to speak’ and instead focus on really understanding what is being spoken, and channelize her energies to relay back the communicated information by phrasing in their own words.

 “Example is not the main thing in influencing others.
 It is the only thing.”